-At Dentistry on King, we are dental implants experts.
-Our skilled dentists, Dr. Alavi & Dr. Cheng, have for years placed implants and uses modern technology, so you get the best care possible.
+At Dentistry on King, we are dental implant experts.
+Our skilled dentist, Dr. Alavi & Dr. Cheng, have for years placed implants and uses modern technology, so you get the best care possible.
 Dr. Cheng has a fellowship at the International Congress of Oral Implantology where he continues to develop his skills at the highest level.
-Additionally, Dr. Alavi is a part-time instructor at University of Toronto’s Faculty of Dentistry.
+Additionally, Dr. Alavi is a part-time instructor at the University of Toronto’s Faculty of Dentistry.

 You need to be in good overall health, have good dental health, and sufficient bone structure.
-Cosmetic dentist, Dr. Alavi, will do a full evaluation to see if dental implants are right for you.
+The cosmetic dentist, Dr. Alavi, will do a full evaluation to see if dental implants are right for you.